sunfishcode/basic-text/docs/Background.md

 [variation sequences]: http://unicode.org/faq/vs.html#3

+## Relationships to other standards and conventions

-## Relationship to IETF RFC 8264 "PRECIS"
+### Relationship to IETF RFC 8264 "PRECIS"

 [PRECIS] is mostly focused on identifiers and has several restrictions that are inappropriate for streams such as disallowing whitespace, but it also